scionproto/scion/doc/EPIC.md

-Of course the ASes can always decide to be more restrictive, for example AS 6 could additionally disallow SCION path type traffic from AS 4, so that its local interface is reachable through the hidden path only.
+Of course the ASes can always decide to be more restrictive, for example AS 6 could additionally disallow SCION path type traffic from AS 4, so that it is reachable through the hidden path only.

 ### SCION Path Type Responses